eddieho/docker-web2py/README.md

 1. `./install_docker_ce_and_compose.sh`
 1. Verify the installation by checking the versions installed `docker --version`

-> Docker version 17.06.0-ce, build 02c1d87  # sample output
+> Docker version 17.06.0-ce, build 02c1d87
+# sample output
 `docker-compose --version`

 > docker-compose version 1.15.0, build e12f3b9
-1. Run `post_install_docker.sh` to configure your linux user to be in the 'docker' group.
+5. Run `post_install_docker.sh` to configure your linux user to be in the 'docker' group.
 Then logout and login again to refresh the user's group membership.
+6. The default deployment scripts rely on variable substitution in yml files docker_compose_1node.yml and docker_compose_cluster.yml.
+This feature requires `sudo -E` to work properly.
+You can test if this feature is supposed by your Linux by:

+`export ABC=123`

+`sudo -E /bin/bash -c 'echo $ABC'` to see if the output is 123.
+If not, you have 2 options:
+a.
+Use env_keep as suggested at https://superuser.com/questions/232231/how-do-i-make-sudo-preserve-my-environment-variables
+b.
+Manually edit .yml files to remove variable substitutions and replace with actual directory names.

 # New to Docker
 If you are new to Docker, I suggest you follow these Docker tutorials before running this project: